How the tobacco industry targets young people

 - Approximately 5 million hectares (600 million trees) of forest are destroyed each year to provide trees to dry tobacco around the world.
 This is the same size of 3.6 million Gaelic Football fields

 - Litter caused by cigarette butts is a significant problem in Ireland.
-48% of litter on our streets in the early 2000’s was from cigarette butts
+The 2015 National Litter Report revealed that cigarette butts accounted for 60% of litter on our streets.

 - When it rains, cigarette butts lying in our streets and gutters are washed in to our harbours, beaches and rivers.
 The chemicals in these butts and the butts themselves impact on our water quality and can be deadly to our marine life